pemami4911/pemami4911.github.io/index.md

 ## Internship Opportunities

-* **March 2025** I am looking for a year-round Ph.D-level graduate intern to work with us (NREL, JHU, PNNL, RPI) on evaluating and improving scientific hypothesis ranking with large language models.
-The start date is ASAP.
-Please apply [here](https://nrel.wd5.myworkdayjobs.com/NREL/job/Golden-CO/Graduate--Year-Round--Intern---Natural-Language-Processing---Large-Language-Models_R13769).
+* **March 2025** We are looking for a year-round Ph.D-level graduate intern to work with us (NREL, JHU, PNNL, RPI) on evaluating and improving probabilistic reasoning with large language models for scientific discovery.
+Please apply [here](https://nrel.wd5.myworkdayjobs.com/NREL/job/Golden-CO/Graduate--Year-Round--Intern---Natural-Language-Processing---Large-Language-Models_R13769)!

 ## News